JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 ## Add interoperability to the build process

-To use header files, let's make sure they are generated as a part of the build process.
+To use header files, make sure they are generated as a part of the build process.
 For this, add the following entry to the `build.gradle(.kts)` file:

 <tabs>